Source: Munro Live

 Engineering designs have an important effect on how battery packs are manufactured.
 Here is an overview of important design ideas that are turning the industry upside down.

 In structural batteries, battery cells are positioned vertically, with electrical connections done at the top of the cell.
 Cooling then needs to be performed elsewhere, such as at the bottom and/or on the sides.
 This affects the way cells are designed, as they need to carry heat at the bottom or on the sides.
 It also affects how busbars are designed, as they need to accommodate electrical connections at the top.

 Cell Manufacturing Size

 There is a movement toward manufacturing bigger cells in EVs.
 They can store more energy with less support material.
 For example, the percentage of material used for the casing diminishes with larger cells.

 Bigger cells also contribute to diminishing the total number of cells in the pack, which reduces the number of electrical connections and hence the risk of manufacturing defects.
-You can see this evolution by looking at Tesla’s cylindrical cells, going from 18650, 21700, and 4680 (the first two numbers refer to the height, and the following two numbers to the diameter).
+You can see this evolution by looking at Tesla’s cylindrical cells, going from 18650, 21700, and 4680 (the first two numbers refer to the diameter, and the following two numbers to the height).

 There are different opinions on how battery packs should be designed when it comes to maintenance and repairs.
 Some manufacturers prefer to design packs divided in modules that can individually be removed and replaced.
 Others prefer to manufacture packs held together in one piece to diminish production costs and improve performance.